doocs/leetcode/solution/2100-2199/2112.The Airport With the Most Traffic/README.md

 | 4          |
 +------------+
 <strong>Explanation:</strong>
-Airport 1 was engaged with 9 flights.
+Airport 1 was engaged with 9 flights (4 departures, 5 arrivals).
-Airport 2 was engaged with 9 flights.
+Airport 2 was engaged with 9 flights (5 departures, 4 arrivals).
-Airport 3 was engaged with 9 flights.
+Airport 3 was engaged with 9 flights (5 departures, 4 arrivals).
-Airport 4 was engaged with 9 flights.
+Airport 4 was engaged with 9 flights (4 departures, 5 arrivals).
-Airport 5 was engaged with 7 flights.
+Airport 5 was engaged with 7 flights (7 departures).
-Airport 6 was engaged with 7 flights.
+Airport 6 was engaged with 7 flights (7 arrivals).
 The airports with the most traffic are airports 1, 2, 3, and 4.
 </pre>